-Briefly and generally describe the proposed SVFSI Program using an organizing theme that is focused on tobacco control issue(s) and how it will contribute to the training of a diverse group of scholars and foster their interest in tobacco control and advocacy.
+Briefly and generally describe the proposed SVFSI Program using an organizing theme that is focused on tobacco control issue(s) and how it will contribute to the training of students interested in issues benefiting the tobacco priority populations that are the focus of the proposed program, and foster their interest in tobacco control and advocacy.
 Include the numbers and types (undergraduate/post-baccalaureate/master's students), the tobacco priority population(s) targeted for student recruitment, and the range of tobacco-related research opportunities and tobacco control activities available to scholars in the proposed program.
 Comment on the team's experience with fostering the careers of students.
-Describe the potential impact of the program on the students in light of the goals of the Initiative and how the partnerships proposed will facilitate these outcomes.
+Describe the potential impact of the program on the students in light of the goals of the initiative and how the partnerships proposed will facilitate these outcomes.